COVID-19 pandemic: Treatment

 For the first two years of the pandemic, no specific and effective treatment or cure was available.
 In 2021, the European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) approved the oral antiviral protease inhibitor, Paxlovid (nirmatrelvir plus the HIV antiviral ritonavir), to treat adult patients.
-FDA later gave it an EUA.
+The FDA later gave it an emergency use authorization (EUA).

 Most cases of COVID-19 are mild.
-In these, supportive care includes medication such as paracetamol or NSAIDs to relieve symptoms (fever, body aches, cough), adequate intake of oral fluids and rest.
+In these, supportive care includes medication such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs) to relieve symptoms (fever, body aches, cough), adequate intake of oral fluids, and rest.
 Good personal hygiene and a healthy diet are also recommended.

-Supportive care in severe cases includes treatment to relieve symptoms, fluid therapy, oxygen support and prone positioning, and medications or devices to support other affected vital organs.
+Supportive care in severe cases includes treatment to relieve symptoms, fluid therapy, oxygen support, prone positioning, and medications or devices to support other affected vital organs.
 More severe cases may need treatment in hospital.
 In those with low oxygen levels, use of the glucocorticoid dexamethasone is recommended to reduce mortality.
 Noninvasive ventilation and, ultimately, admission to an intensive care unit for mechanical ventilation may be required to support breathing.
 Extracorporeal membrane oxygenation (ECMO) has been used to address the issue of respiratory failure.

 Existing drugs such as hydroxychloroquine, lopinavir/ritonavir, and ivermectin are not recommended by US or European health authorities, as there is no good evidence they have any useful effect.
-The antiviral remdesivir is available in the US, Canada, Australia, and several other countries, with varying restrictions; however, it is not recommended for use with mechanical ventilation, and is discouraged altogether by the WHO, due to limited evidence of its efficacy.
+The antiviral remdesivir is available in the US, Canada, Australia, and several other countries, with varying restrictions; however, it is not recommended for use with mechanical ventilation, and is discouraged altogether by the WHO due to limited evidence of its efficacy.

 Prognosis

 The severity of COVID-19 varies.
 It may take a mild course with few or no symptoms, resembling other common upper respiratory diseases such as the common cold.
 In 3–4% of cases (7.4% for those over age 65) symptoms are severe enough to cause hospitalisation.
 Mild cases typically recover within two weeks, while those with severe or critical diseases may take three to six weeks to recover.
 Among those who have died, the time from symptom onset to death has ranged from two to eight weeks.
 Prolonged prothrombin time and elevated C-reactive protein levels on admission to the hospital are associated with severe course of COVID-19 and with a transfer to intensive care units (ICU).

 Between 5% and 50% of COVID-19 patients experience long COVID, a condition characterised by long-term consequences persisting after the typical convalescence period of the disease.
-The most commonly reported clinical presentations are fatigue and memory problems, as well as malaise, headaches, shortness of breath, loss of smell, muscle weakness, low fever and cognitive dysfunction.
+The most commonly reported clinical presentations are fatigue and memory problems, as well as malaise, headaches, shortness of breath, loss of smell, muscle weakness, low fever, and cognitive dysfunction.